 There is no good way to be fat, but there is a worst way.
 Fat around the midsection, or belly fat, can be especially dangerous.
 And getting rid of this belly bulge is important for more than just reasons of vanity.
-Because belly fat increases the risk for heart disease, type 2 diabetes, and some types of cancer.
-Read: Belly Fat is a Danger For All People
+Because belly fat increases health risks for heart disease, type 2 diabetes, and some types of cancer.

 Abdominal fat, also known as visceral fat and sometimes called a “beer gut,” is formed deep in the body and surrounds internal organs.
 Visceral fat is difficult to lose, but the right type of exercise combined with changes in diet can work.
 Contrary to popular belief, liposuction is not a solution for belly fat.
 Read: Fat Returns after Liposuction.

 Abdominal fat can build for a number of reasons.
-Eating food that is high in fat and sugar, leading a sedentary lifestyle, and not exercising for long periods can cause people to put on belly fat.
-Feeling overstressed or suffering from a lack of sleep also contributes.
-Some studies show that people who experience frequent discrimination or harassment are susceptible to putting on belly fat.
+Eating food that is high in fat and sugar, leading a sedentary lifestyle, and not exercising for long periods are some of the most common causes.
+Feeling overstressed or suffering from a lack of sleep contributes, too.
+And some studies show that people who experience frequent discrimination or harassment are susceptible to putting on belly fat.

 Best and Worst Foods for Belly Fat